Cashew Fruit from Goa & Konkan

 Cashew fruit pairs well with strawberries, mangoes, blueberries, coconut, spinach, kale, and cinnamon.

-One of the foremost standards used for the Cashew fruit is to ferment the flesh and method it into alcohol.
+One of the foremost standards for the Cashew fruit is to ferment the flesh and method it into alcohol.

 In Goa, Kerala, Karnataka & Orissa, India, the fruit is used to create feni, sturdy alcohol made of mashed flesh and hard juice distilled multiple times.